Actor You Need to Know: Kim Woo-bin

 The actor’s re-emergence in the spotlight is a testament to his resilience.
 While having an acute medical condition, he never gave up on his goals and was steadfast in his commitment to work.
 Massive admiration and support greeted his comeback.
 We pictured him as the supernatural ‘Guard,’ manning alien prisoners in the blockbuster movie Alienoid (2022), whereby a portal of time opens between the swordsman seeking the fabled divine sword at the close of the Goryeo Dynasty and those pursuing an alien trapped in a human body in recent times.
 Thereafter, Kim co-starred in the acclaimed omnibus television series Our Blues (2022), set on Jeju Island, which explores the bittersweet lives of different individuals.

-The 33-year-old star thespian has gone through the mill, working his way to success.
-He withstood everything, including surviving on scant supplies, living extended periods of time in a sauna, and fighting a fatal disease.
-His inspiring story serves as a motivating example of the value of perseverance and courage in the face of adversity.
-In his words, “My favorite phrase is, ‘God only gives struggles to people who can overcome it.’
+He has gone through the mill, working his way to success—surviving on scant supplies, living extended periods in a sauna, and fighting a fatal disease.
+His inspiring story is a motivating example of the value of perseverance and courage in facing adversity.
+In his words, “My favorite phrase is, ‘God only gives struggle to people who can overcome it.’
 I saw it in a book, and it helped me out so much.”

 His most recent: the dismal dystopian Black Knight, is also an account of survivalism and human fortitude.
 The drama unfolds in 2071, a year of extreme air pollution that makes survival challenging without an oxygen mask.
 Given that a major area of the Korean Peninsula is now desert and that only a small portion of the local population exists, delivery men are thus crucial to the survival of residents there, like 5-8 (Kim), a famed delivery man with extraordinary fighting prowess.
 He meets Sa-wol (Kang Yoo-seok), a refugee with dreams to be a delivery driver like him.
 The two team up with a group of people to take on the Cheonmyeong Group, a corporate giant that now governs all of humanity.